Baby gates are the first line of defense for keeping babies and toddlers out of areas that aren’t completely baby-safe.

 I LOVE this gate!!!
 The North States Extra Wide Deluxe Decor Gate is hardware-mounted on straight or angled walls.
 It has an easy one-hand operation, stay-open feature and double locking system.

 We used this gate outside on our deck (out of sheer desperation) because I couldn’t find an outdoor gate wide enough to keep my (then) 1-year-old from tumbling down the deck stairs onto the hard concrete driveway — it worked great!

 Using it outside is neither recommended nor approved by the manufacturer (heh), but it worked really well and didn’t rust in the elements (well, maybe a little), which is testament to its quality.

 A better solution is a large playpen, which works especially well for two or more kids (in a nanny-share, for example) so they can entertain each other.

 1. Toddleroo by North States Superyard, 6 panel ~$79 or 8 panel ~$82

 Height: 26″, Size: 6-panel size encloses up to 18.5 sq ft; 8-panel encloses 34.4 sq ft

 The North States Superyard is a fun, safe spot for kids to play.
 The non-slip feet work on any surface.
 And there is a two-panel extension available for purchase separately, which increases the play area up to 34.4 square feet.

 Weather resistant, the Superyard can also be used outside and cleans very easily.
 A carry handle makes this lightweight yard very portable.
 (Made of plastic.)

-If you really want to step it up, this Friendly Toys Little Playzone includes electronic lights and sounds (you can also get the basic version).
-It has a swinging hinged door with a safety lock, a picture house, spinning balls, etc. We used something similar to this (no longer available) at my nanny-share partner’s house and it worked great.
+If you really want to step it up, this Kidzone Playpen has a swinging hinged door with a safety lock, a picture house, spinning balls, etc. We used something similar to this (no longer available) at my nanny-share partner’s house and it worked great.
 She took it apart and used the components to cordon off areas of her apartment where she didn’t want the kids to go.
 Genius.

 3. Regalo 192″ Super Wide Play Yard ~$99